-Plumbing is the home’s vascular system, and making major upgrades can be intimidating.
-When it’s time for new pipes, many homeowners prefer copper, the age-old standard, or PEX, the simple piping solution.
+Plumbing is the home’s vascular system, and making significant upgrades can be intimidating.
+When it comes to new pipes, many homeowners prefer copper, the age-old standard, or PEX, the simple piping solution.
 Find out what makes these materials stand out and which comes out on top.

 Installation Ease and Cost

-First things first: what financial and structural damage can homeowners expect with installation?
-You need to know the cost before calculating value.
-Installing new pipes can be frustrating, and ease of installation is a major factor in choosing the right plumbing solution.
+First, What financial and structural damage can homeowners expect from installation?
+You need to know the cost before calculating the value.
+Installing new pipes can be frustrating, and ease of installation is a significant factor in choosing the right plumbing solution.

 Installation Challenges

 Copper piping does not bend.
 Professionals cut it to size and weld it into custom shapes to fit individual homes.
-Installation usually requires cutting into drywall, putting the actual pipes in place, and then repairing the wall and any associated cosmetic damage.
+Installation usually involves cutting into drywall, installing the pipes, and repairing the wall and any associated cosmetic damage.

 PEX piping is flexible.
 In many cases, it’s possible to snake it through walls with little to no cosmetic damage.
-This potentially eases homeowner concerns about installation and appeals to DIY renovators as well as professionals.
+This potentially eases homeowner concerns about installation and appeals to DIY renovators and professionals.

 Overall Cost

-Ease of installation also affects cost.
-Copper piping not only uses a more expensive material, but it also requires more labor hours to put in place.
-PEX takes less time and effort to install in addition to being cheaper to manufacture.
+The ease of installation also affects cost.
+Copper piping uses a more expensive material and requires more labor hours to install.
+PEX takes less time and effort to install and is cheaper to manufacture.

-This goes without considering variables like location and difficulty of access.
-If plumbers must tear up concrete or cut through brick to put in new pipes, the heavy repairs add to the homeowner’s bill.
+This does not consider variables like location and difficulty of access.
+If plumbers must tear up concrete or cut through brick to install new pipes, the heavy repairs will add to the homeowner’s bill.

 Maintenance